canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

 juju integrate s3-integrator spark-integration-hub-k8s
 ```

-This will automatically add relevant configuration properties to your spark jobs,
+This will automatically add relevant configuration properties to your Spark jobs,
 depending on the storage backend.
 This can be verified using the tools provided in the spark-client snap, e.g.